Why You're Addicted to Stress, Chaos, and Drama - and How to Heal

 “Urgency is not my identity.”

-“It makes sense that I crave chaos — and I’m learning something new.”
+“It makes sense that I learned to crave chaos - and I’m learning something new.”

 “Peace in relationships is not boring - it’s sacred.”